Technology that helps build better employee experience in any business

 It's important to implement the right employee experience technology to boost engagement in your business.
 Implementing new tech relies heavily on employee buy-in.
 And this is something you'll struggle with if your people been stung before.

 Here's our take on the 5 types of tech that can help boost engagement in the workplace today:

 Communicating with employees who aren't PC-based can be tough.
 Tim Rutter of Tata Steel took their internal communications programme external, using Facebook to keep employees updated on company news.
 He said there's been huge praise not just from the employees but from their families and the communities where the group are based.
 Employees felt more connected to the business and its goals as a direct result.

 More businesses are turning to employee feedback platforms like Weekly10 to supplement or outright replace their annual engagement surveys.
 Regular check-ins give you real-time feedback on employee engagement, instead of just a snapshot in time and ensures that you can respond to issues in a timely manner before they become major problems that cost you top talent.

 Recognition or kudos platforms

 Being called out for great work feels, well, great.
 One of the biggest drivers of employee engagement is feeling valued by others.
-Recognition by peers and managers strengthens the emotional bond between your people and the company's goals and doing this through tech means it's written down for all to see.
+Recognition from peers and managers strengthens the emotional bond between your people and the company's goals.
+And doing this through tech creates a visible record for all to see.